a3-audio/a3-doc/source/assembly/mic.md

 ---|---
 Sum | 25W

-#### Headphone
+#### Headphones
 2 XLR sockets on the back are connected to a 6.3mm jack socket on the front.
-An external headphone amp is needed.
+An external headphones amp is needed

 ### A³ Mix v0.2 Housing
 A³ Mix housing isn't ready yet ...